-When you add that Hebrew was the language of instruction in the Corinthian assembly (Part 6) then we are getting close to finding a good answer to the question of Corinthian tongues.
+When you add that the ancient synagogue liturgy of Hebrew as the language of instruction in the Corinthian assembly, then we are getting close to finding a good answer to the question of Corinthian tongues.

-However, Epiphanius didn’t stop at explaining the tongues of Corinth as being a problem of Hebrew instruction.
-He further added it was a linguistic conflict between Doric, Aeolic, and Attic Greeks.
+This conclusion is greatly strengthened by a fourth-century church father by the name of Epiphanius.
+He did not stop at explaining the tongues of Corinth as being a problem of Hebrew instruction.
+He further commented it was a linguistic conflict between Doric, Aeolic, and Attic Greeks.